-Details of our specific duties are published under Willow Park C of E primary school's equality statement and measurable objectives.
+Details of our specific duties are published under Willow Park C of E Primary's equality statement and measurable objectives.
+These are available on our website Equalities - Willow Park

-We adhere to both the Bristol Equality Charter and Bristol Childrens Charter with a view to contribute towards the One City Plan.
+We adhere to both the Bristol Equality Charter and Bristol Children's Charter with a view to contribute towards the One City Plan.

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).
-This will be in line with our Special Educational Needs and Disability Policy.
+This will be in line with our Special Educational Needs and Disability Policy Equalities - Willow Park.

-Willow Park C of E primary school also adheres to the principals of and promotes antioppressive practice in line of the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.
+Willow Park C of E Primary also adheres to the principles of and promotes anti-oppressive practice in line with the United Nations Convention of the Rights of the Child and the Human Rights Act 1998.